 Camp Glenwood is where I used to work I had to retire because out at the camp they reclaim their own water and that facility was old and had not been checked by the state for years when I was exposed to noxious fumes that gave me sores in my mouth.
 I was told by the doctor that I could not have any more exposures.
 The school district said that they could not say that I would not be exposed again.
 I could not work there at the camp.
 What is odd is the boys living in the sleeping dorms were only 20 feet away from my classroom.
 NO ONE wanted to address that not even the local newspaper.
 I made many complaints and finally the state sent an inspector out...that was in 2007.
 I I was asked to teach Eng. and I would have to go back to sch. for an Eng. credential .
 I retired early and only wish that I would have done it prior to being exposed to the chemicals at Camp Glenwood.
 So that is the school district the good news is I have heard it is being run much better...I still wonder how many young boys were exposed to those chemicals and if the reclaiming facility is still being inspected.

 San Mateo County Special Education School is a public high school in Redwood City.
-The principal of San Mateo County Special Education School is Theresa Anderberg and can be contacted at email@example.com.
-294 students go to San Mateo County Special Education School and identify as Black, non-Hispanic; Hispanic; and Pacific Islander.
-22% of the San Mateo County Special Education School students are "limited in English proficiency."
-22% of the 294 students here have subsidized lunches.
-The student to teacher ratio at San Mateo County Special Education School is 3:1.
+The principal of San Mateo County Special Education School is Theresa Anderberg, who can be contacted at firstname.lastname@example.org.
+246 children attend San Mateo County Special Education School and are mostly Hispanic, Asian/Pacific Islander, and Pacific Islander.
+39% of the San Mateo County Special Education School students are "limited in English proficiency."
+31% of the 246 students here get reduced lunch prices.
+The ratio of students to teachers at San Mateo County Special Education School is 3:1.
 San Mateo County Rop School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||0.2%|